aswini379/radiology/README.md

 This will deploy OHIF Viewer on http://localhost:3000 and will be available from the Radiology header menu

+NB: Make sure that the global property 'Ohif Viewer Url' is changed to http://localhost:3000

 ## 4 License
 MPL v2.0